tokyooctober/CV-AI/README.md

 1. **Template Loading**: Reads CV data from YAML file
 2. **Content Analysis**: Analyzes job description for key terms and style
-3. **LLM Customization**: Uses AI to rewrite summary and achievements to match job requirements
+3. **LLM Customization**: Uses AI to rewrite summary and achievements to match the language and style found in the job requirements
 4. **Document Generation**: Creates professionally formatted Word document
 5. **Output**: Saves customized CV for further editing